 Even though it sounds weird that bed bugs can be found in bathrooms, but remember that these creatures are not limited to a specific place, and wherever there is the tiniest space available, they can easily occupy it and stay there, waiting to get their meals.

-So, no matter what type of bathroom you have, obviously, there will be some tiny hidden spots which are negligible using a naked eye, they are enough for bed bugs to be taken up as residence.
+So, no matter what type of bathroom you have, obviously, there will be some tiny hidden spots which are negligible using a naked eye, they are enough for bed bugs to take up as residence.

 The Bathroom Has Places Where Water Can’t Reach